 The process is quick, simple, and foolproof as long as you’re using the right ingredients.
 A handheld or stand mixer is definitely helpful and makes mixing easier, but I’ve mixed it together by hand before too.

 Serving Crab Dip

 For serving, keep things simple.
 You want the flavors from the dip to shine, so don’t serve with crackers or breads with overpowering flavors.
-Sturdy baguette slices, artisan bread (pictured!), or crackers are key so you can scoop up all that lump crab.
+Baguette slices, toasted artisan bread (pictured!), or sturdy crackers/pita chips are key so you can scoop up all that lump crab.

 Best Crab Meat for Crab Dip

 At the market, you can find canned, frozen, or fresh (refrigerated) crab meat.
 Unrefrigerated canned crab meat doesn’t have the freshest flavor (obviously).
 If you need to use canned, look for canned crab meat in the refrigerated section of your market.
 The fresher the crab meat, the better the crab dip will taste.

 Crab meat labeled “hand-picked” or “fresh-picked” is fully cooked and sold in plastic tubs by the butcher or seafood counter.
 This is what I always use for crab cakes and crab dip, and highly encourage you to use the same here.
 It’s pricier than canned, but you have a completely different (and fresh) product.
 Don’t worry, all the other ingredients are pretty inexpensive, especially if you purchase store-brand or find them on sale.